Alfresco/docs-alfresco/content-services/latest/using/share/content/replicated.md

 title: Working with replicated content
 ---

-Alfresco Content Services administrators can configure Alfresco Content Services systems so that content is replicated across multiple repositories.
+Content Services administrators can configure Content Services systems so that content is replicated across multiple repositories.
 Files and folders created as the result of a replication job display the **Transferred from another Repository** icon in the file list.

 This icon indicates that this is replicated, not original, content.
 Depending on the transfer configuration, the content can be read-only.